Skydiver dies in hard landing before Tennessee high school football game

 A skydiver has died after his hard landing from a pregame jump at a Tennessee high school football stadium on Friday, officials said.

 In a statement, Washington County Schools Superintendent Jerry Boyd said the diver jumped at the David Crockett High School football stadium in the northeastern Tennessee town of Jonesborough.
-David Crockett was facing Daniel Boone High School from nearby Gray.
+David Crockett was facing Daniel Boone High School for the Musket Bowl, an annual rivalry game, CBS affiliate WVLT reported.

 Boyd said the skydiver was a beloved husband, father and grandfather.
 He said mental health support professionals will be at both schools on Monday.